longjl1/Time-to-mato/docs/devlog.md

 calendar/history workflow for Time-to-mato.

 - [2023-01-21] logged another note about pacing the timer, keeping the dashboard calm, and trimming noise from the daily surface.

+- [2023-02-03] logged another note about pacing the timer, keeping the dashboard calm, and trimming noise from the daily surface.